stackitcloud/terraform-provider-stackit/README.md

 2. Setting the environment variable `STACKIT_SERVICE_ACCOUNT_TOKEN`
 3. Setting it in the credentials file (see above)

-# Backend configuration
+## Backend configuration

-To keep track of your terraform state, you can configure an [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) using [STACKIT Object Storage](https://docs.stackit.cloud/stackit/en/object-storage-s3-compatible-71009778.html).
+To keep track of your Terraform state, you can configure an [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) using [STACKIT Object Storage](https://docs.stackit.cloud/stackit/en/object-storage-s3-compatible-71009778.html).

 To do so, you need an Object Storage [S3 bucket](https://docs.stackit.cloud/stackit/en/basic-concept-objectstorage-71009785.html#BasicConceptObjectStorage-Buckets) and [credentials](https://docs.stackit.cloud/stackit/en/basic-concept-objectstorage-71009785.html#BasicConceptObjectStorage-Credentials) to access it.
 If you need to create them, check [Getting Started - Object Storage](https://docs.stackit.cloud/stackit/en/getting-started-objectstorage-71009792.html).

-Once you have everything setup, you can configure the backend by adding the following block to your terraform configuration:
+Once you have everything setup, you can configure the backend by adding the following block to your Terraform configuration:

 ```
 terraform {